arjunkc/busemann-code/README.md

 # Notes/Changelog

+Feb 15 2018 Working on plot 3d correlations.
+The functions ind12 and ind1 do not work, and have been commented out.
+I'm simply going to test the busemann correlation hypothesis.
+The busemanns appear to be negatively correlated as far as I can tell.

+Nov 01 2017 Plot 3d correlations or contour plot. return to `plot3d_correlations`.

+Oct 31 2017 Somehow it's not coming up as positively associated in the simulations.
+There is a telling correlation coefficient image that indicates that the exponential is independent, more or less.
+The absnormal and uniform are of course fairly strongly correlated.
+But at some critical point, the correlation coefficient suddently turns negative.

 Oct 27 2017 Added a bunch of other functions.

     strtuple                string to tuple of the form (i,j) used for coordinates